Gift Ideas For Older Parents (Updated 2022)

 Christmas Gifts For Gardeners

-We’ve all come to rely on our gardens even more this year, so a useful (or even unusual) gardening gift is a great idea.
+We’ve all come to appreciate our gardens even more since covid, so a useful (or even unusual) gardening gift is a great idea.
 We’ve written all about gardening tips for people as they get older too if you want to check that out – but without futher ado, here are our favourite Christmas gifts for gardeners.

 We have it on good authority (from our founder Nancy’s mum) that these are the best garden secateurs.
 Hand made in Japan, they are exact and lightweight – at just 190g, they are suitable for people with arthritis in their hands.
 The bright yellow grip also means they are easy to find, and you can buy a version for the left or right hand, or even larger hands.